 This study will collect both retrospective and prospective data.
-The quality of the retrospective data may of lesser quality than the prospective data that will be collected from enrolment, with more missingness and fewer details.
+The retrospective data maybe of lesser quality than the prospective data that will be collected from enrolment, with more missing data and fewer details.
 It is therefore important to determine the impact of this in sensitivity analyses, and include rules about how missing data will be handled in the SAP.
 Also, if the data collected from the retrospectively enrolled patients is of poor quality or insufficient, the number of newly enrolled patients will be increased, if feasible.